 Our in-person meeting will be broadcast live over the Internet.
 If you can't attend in person, be sure to sign up on our GoToWebinar Subscriptions page.
 The meeting agenda will be sent out about a week before the meeting.

 ANNOUNCEMENT: DICK SCHMIDT HAS PASSED AWAY

-It is with deep sadness that we send word to you that we lost our beloved Dick Schmidt.
-Dick was a fighter, big on perseverance and patience, but early on the morning of Sept 13th, he lost his 4-year long battle with bone cancer.
+It is with deep sadness that we send word to you that we lost our beloved Dick Schmidt, our fabulous senior, staff trader.
+Dick was a fighter, big on perseverance and patience, but early on the morning of Sept 13th, 2016, he lost his 4-year long battle with bone cancer.
 He was 71.

 A quick background on Dick will give you some insight into his singular personality: insurance salesman, cab driver, horse racing handicapper, helped write a handicapping book that still sells on Amazon.com today, found 4X-LA and knew he'd found home.
 His cab driver's hat still hangs in his trading room to this day as a memento of where he started and how far he’d come.

 And some words that suit Dick to a T: witty, fine sense of humor, smart, very talented, capable, intelligent, excellent command of the language, perceptive, erudite, well-read, casual, nonchalant, skilled in so many things, relaxed, easy going, genius, gentleman.

 And some comments on and memories of Dick from other members of our club: